 LowT and the complications that arise are an essential factor in controlling libido in men, and females have a very low amount of male hormones.
 It is also a reason for low libido in females than males.

-her response Top 10 causes of low libido in men
+Top 10 causes of low libido in men

 Libido drive in men is affected by a variety of physical, emotional, psychological, motivational, and cognitive factors.
 The top 10 causes of low libido in men are as follows: